Kitware/VTK/Documentation/docs/design_documents/smptools.md

 ### Atomics
 Another very useful tool when developing shared memory parallel algorithms is atomic integers.
 Atomic integers provide the ability to manipulate integer values in a way that can’t be interrupted by other threads.
 A very common use case for atomic integers is implementing global counters.
 For example, in VTK, the modified time (MTime) global counter and vtkObject’s reference count are implemented as atomic integers.

 Prior to C++11, vtkSMPTools had an internal implementation for atomic integers.
 However, this implementation is now obsolete in favor of `std::atomic<>`.
-C++ also provides `std::mutex' and 'std::lock_guard<>`; and VTK provides a lightweight spinlock `vtkAtomicMutex` which may be faster than using mutexes.
+C++ also provides `std::mutex' and 'std::scoped_lock<>`; and VTK provides a lightweight spinlock `vtkAtomicMutex` which may be faster than using mutexes.

 ## Implementation Examples
 In the subsections below, we describe the SMP framework in more detail and provide examples of how it can be used.